What Is The Best Way To Find A True Swing in 23andMe Holding Co. (ME) Stock?

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of 23andMe Holding Co.
-(NASDAQ:ME) dipped -0.64% to close Friday’s market session at $10.93, lower as compared to yesterday’s close.
-The stock price fluctuated between $10.86 and $11.24 throughout the trading session with the volume trading being 893416 shares, which represented a significant variation when compared to the three months average volume of 1.53 million shares.
-The firm’s stock price fluctuated -7.76% within the last five trades and 9.41% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -4.37% in the last 6 months and 7.26% was added to its value over the previous 3 months.
-ME stock is trading at a margin of -3.64%, 3.87% and -3.04% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NASDAQ:ME) raised 3.10% to close Friday’s market session at $10.96, higher as compared to yesterday’s close.
+The stock price fluctuated between $10.4182 and $10.97 throughout the trading session with the volume trading being 838372 shares, which represented a significant variation when compared to the three months average volume of 1.50 million shares.
+The firm’s stock price fluctuated -0.36% within the last five trades and 7.77% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -5.52% in the last 6 months and 8.95% was added to its value over the previous 3 months.
+ME stock is trading at a margin of -3.95%, 3.79% and -2.59% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 5 Stocks Under $10 That Are Poised to Take Off